 The Transit Authority retains the original site at 240 N. Central Avenue as its maintenance facility.
 The maintenance garage is approximately 17,250 square feet and provides shelter and storage for maintenance personnel and vehicles as well as necessary replacement parts and maintenance equipment.
-The site also serves as a bulk fuel distribution center; both maintenance and fueling functions are coordinated with area social service and non-profit paratransit providers.
+The site also serves to shelter local non-profit vehicles and a bulk fuel distribution center; both maintenance and fueling functions are coordinated with area social service and non-profit paratransit providers.
 The site which housed the Agency's original administrative offices (built circa 1860) was reconfigured in 2009 to support increased vehicle parking/storage.